keton/etrv2mqtt/README.md

 # note

-Base project that we're using ot talk to thermostats stopped updating.
+Base project that we're using to talk to thermostats stopped updating.
 Therfore I have no way to keep etrv2mqtt working on modern deployments.
 Either stick to period correct Raspbian or use another tool.

 # etrv2mqtt
 MQTT bridge for Danfoss eTRV thermostats.
 Supports MQTT autodiscovery in Home Assistant.